gyhou/apple/README.md

-# Apple iOS app reviews API
+# Apple iTunes App Reviews API

 - Extract iOS app reviews through official API and transforming data into CSV file
 - Demonstrate how to load data into MongoDB